 The best laid plans…

-Further dooming the project was the aluminum’s comparatively large diameter and the last minute assembly.
+Further dooming the project was the aluminium’s comparatively large diameter and the last minute assembly.

 “There was a pretty sharp bend to clear the chainrings from the pivot point, about three inches back,” Harvey continued.
 “The problem was when they assembled it, the Dura-Ace bottom bracket was so narrow that the inner chainring was rubbing on the stay so they put a rag in the vise and squeezed it.”

-Regardless of the reasoning behind it, Museeuw’s embarassingly public bike failure essentially struck the death knell for suspension at Paris-Roubaix.
-No major full-suspension campaigns were fielded afterwards and even RockShox’s highly successful fork eventually lost favor among the peloton.
+Regardless of the reasoning behind it, Museeuw’s embarrassingly public bike failure essentially struck the death knell for suspension at Paris-Roubaix.
+No major full-suspension campaigns were fielded afterwards and even RockShox’s highly successful fork eventually lost favour among the peloton.